wiktor-falek/sorting-visualizer/README.md

     yield arr_copy # function must yield whenever you want to see the change
 ```

-now you can visualize your timsort algorithm running this command:
+Now you can visualize your timsort algorithm running this command:

 `python sort.py timsort`